Strategic Dynamic Pricing with Network Effects: Introduction

 \subsubsection{Strategic Buyers}

-Settings with strategic buyers are commonly studied in the literature to describe rational and forward-looking buyers, who make inter-temporal purchasing decisions with the goal of maximizing their utility.
-Many empirical works suggested that assuming myopic customer behavior is no longer a tenable assumption (see \cite{aviv2008optimal, li2014consumers}).
-The importance of forward-looking customer behavior in shaping firms' pricing decision has been broadly identified by practitioners and firms are largely investing in price optimization algorithms (\cite{schlosser2004markdown}) and a recent literature has pursued to provide managerial insights for firms to adjust their approach to dynamic pricing \cite{vulcano2002optimal, gallien2006dynamic, su2007intertemporal, shen2007customer, liu2008strategic, levin2009dynamic, board2016revenue, pai2013optimal, mersereau2012markdown, gonsch2013dynamic, borgs2014optimal, cachon2015price, chen2015robust, yang2015dynamic, chen2015robust, lobel2015optimizing, dilme2016revenue, bernstein2016dynamic} (see \cite{den2015dynamic} for a survey on dynamic pricing literature).
-In particular, \cite{besbes2015intertemporal} study the optimal pricing policy of a committed seller that faces customers arriving over time which are strategic in timing their purchases and have heterogeneous valuation and willingness to wait before purchasing.
-They show that cyclic pricing policies is optimal for this setting. \cite{ajorlou2016dynamic} study the effect of pricing on expanding the installed base through word-of-mouth, and \cite{papanastasiou2016dynamic} consider a model with two periods and study the effect of social learning on the optimal pricing.
-They show that the optimal price path can either be increasing or decreasing depending on whether the seller is committed.
+A number of papers in the literature consider strategic forward-looking buyers who make inter-temporal purchasing decisions with the goal of maximizing their utility.
+Many empirical works confirm that assuming myopic customer behavior is no longer a tenable assumption (see e.g. \cite{li2014consumers}).
+The importance of forward-looking customer behavior in shaping firms' pricing decision has been broadly identified by practitioners and a recent literature has theoretically studied its implications (see \cite{liu2008strategic, horner2011managing}, \cite{board2016revenue, pai2013optimal, borgs2014optimal, cachon2015price, chen2015robust, yang2015dynamic, lobel2015optimizing, dilme2016revenue, bernstein2016dynamic}).
+In particular, \cite{besbes2015intertemporal} study the optimal price sequence of a committed seller that faces customers arriving over time with heterogeneous willingness to wait before making a purchase.
+They show that cyclic pricing policies are optimal for this setting. \cite{ajorlou2016dynamic} consider a setting in which customers know about the existence of a product through the word-of-mouth communication and study the pricing strategy of the seller. \cite{papanastasiou2016dynamic} consider a setting in which forward-looking customers learn the quality (unknown and fixed) of a product from the reviews of their peers and study the pricing strategy of the seller. \cite{lingenbrink2018signaling} consider a setting with strategic customers and uncertain inventory and find the revenue-optimal signaling mechanism (i.e., the signaling that ``persuades'' customers to purchase at higher price).\footnote{Our paper also relates to the literature on the ``Coase conjecture'' \cite{coase1972durability, gul1986foundations}. ``Coasian dynamics'' (\cite{hart1988contract}) consist of two properties: (i) higher valuation buyers make their purchase no later than lower valuation buyers (skimming property) and (ii) equilibrium price sequence is non-increasing over time (price monotonicity property).
+In this paper, we show that the second property does not hold when network effects are present.}